العربية 中文 русский Français

 Classical control system analysis and design concepts: transient response, steady-state error analysis, frequency domain analysis, root-locus controller design methods and frequency domain controller design methods; PLC programming.

 This subject aims to provide students with the essential managerial skills and knowledge required to effectively manage engineering projects.
-Students will develop proficiency with the application of a range of concepts, techniques and analytical tools relating to the knowlege areas of project scope, resources, time, cost, risk and contracts management.
-Additionally, the subject introduces students to the ongoing challenges around the management of stakeholder expectations, various technical and social interfaces and the impact of organisational and environmental factors on successful project delivery.
+Students will develop proficiency with the application of a range of concepts, techniques and analytical tools relating to the knowledge areas of project scope, resources, time, cost, risk and contracts management.
+Additionally, the subject introduces students to the ongoing challenges around the management of stakeholder expectations, various technical and social interfaces and the impact of organizational and environmental factors on successful project delivery.

 Review of solid mechanics fundamentals and of matrix algebra; Elementary derivation of finite element methods by direct, weighted residual, and minimum total potential energy formulations; Finite element interpolation functions; natural and isoparametric coordinates; Derivation of strain-displacement relations and calculation of element stresses; Assembly and solution of system matrices; Application of constraints and local coordinate systems; Introduction to heat transfer and structural vibration problems, and finite element software in engineering applications.
 Some current research results will also be included in the lectures and tutorials.